Following Distances and Road Crashes

 - Vehicle braking capability.
 This refers to the vehicle’s ability to come to a complete stop once the brakes have been applied

-International studies have indicated that when a driver follows another vehicle at 100 kilometers per hour and the vehicle in front suddenly applies the brakes, the driver following will need about one and a half seconds to react.
+International studies have indicated that when a driver follows another vehicle at 100 kilometres per hour and the vehicle in front suddenly applies the brakes, the driver following will need about one and a half seconds to react.
 If there is not enough distance between the vehicles – the driver following would not be able to stop.

 A driver should stay alert at all times as abrupt stopping could be caused by a variety of unforeseen events such as: